Contents

 Four analytical states need to be separated.
 Coordination exists when a specialized function is organized by a limited set of actors but remains contestable and not decisively path-shaping.
 Concentration exists when that function is held by few operators.
 Governance relevance begins when control over the function can shape access, ordering, continuity, valuation, legitimacy, or accountability for participants.
 Capture begins only when that governance-relevant position becomes hard to bypass or discipline and allows the residual layer to shape the terms on which the distributed capacity is used or appropriated.

 That distinction sharpens the Ethereum case.
 For default wallet users, the November 2020 Infura outage and later region-specific restrictions showed that the access layer can shape continuity and jurisdictional reach without any protocol fault or protocol amendment (The Block 2020; MetaMask Support 2025b).
-For hosted application teams, provider packaging determines throughput, archive access, rate limits, and in some offered products transaction-path routing before a request reaches Ethereum’s base rules (Infura n.d.a; Infura Support 2024; MetaMask Support 2025c).
-For validators using MEV-Boost, proposer-builder separation relocates economically decisive ordering functions into a relay-builder market that the validator ordinarily enters through value-maximizing sidecar logic rather than direct block construction (Daian et al. 2019; Heimbach et al. 2023; Oz et al. 2024).
+For hosted application teams, provider packaging determines throughput, archive access, rate limits, and in some offered products transaction-path routing before a request reaches Ethereum’s base rules (Infura n.d.; Infura Support 2024; MetaMask Support 2025c).
+For validators using MEV-Boost, proposer-builder separation relocates economically decisive ordering functions into a relay-builder market that the validator ordinarily enters through value-maximizing sidecar logic instead of direct block construction (Daian et al. 2019; Heimbach et al. 2023; Oz et al. 2024).
 For liquid-staking depositors, stake is pooled, delegated, and operationalized through governance structures that select node operators and shape validator exposure at scale.

 6.3.
 Institutional Embedding